-JD.com CEO was arrested on allegation of rape: police report
+JD.com CEO was arrested on allegation of rape: Police report

-MINNEAPOLIS/SHANGHAI: The founder and chief executive of Chinese retailer JD.com Inc, Richard Liu, was arrested in Minneapolis last week following an allegation of rape, according to a public information report released by police on Tuesday.
+SHANGHAI: The founder and chief executive of Chinese retailer JD.com Inc, Richard Liu, was arrested in Minneapolis last week following an allegation of rape, according to a public information report released by police on Tuesday (Sep 4).

 Liu, identified in the report by his Chinese name Liu Qiangdong, was released from custody on Saturday without being charged, and he returned to China.